 Suno workflow, updated May 10, 2026

-From a Suno song to a finished YouTube music video
+From a Suno song to a finished music video

 You generated the track.
 Now what?
-Drop the MP3 into Dayvid, get a vertical music video with synced captions, and the same render is ready for YouTube, TikTok, and Reels.
+Drop the MP3 into Dayvid, get a music video with synced captions in the format you need, and publish to YouTube, TikTok, or Reels.
 No video editor in between.

 The Suno-shaped gap